testing-library/react-hooks-testing-library/docs/api-reference.md

 expected that the [`result` of `renderHook`](/reference/api#result) to select the value for comparison.

 The value is selected for comparison after each render of the hook.
+By default, errors raised from selecting the value will not be suppressed (`suppressErrors = false`).

-See the [`wait` Options](/reference/api#wait-options) section for more details on the optional `options` parameter.
+See the [`wait` Options](/reference/api#wait-options) section for more details on the available `options`.

 ### `wait` Options